SamarthH/phiRM-DCM/README.md

 1. You do not have GCC.
 For most linux systems, you can use the command `sudo apt install build-essential` or the appropriate variant according to your distribution.
 For Windows, either use this command in WSL/WSL2, or use MinGW.
 2. You do not have GSL.
 For most linux systems, you can use the command `sudo apt install libgsl-dev` or the appropriate variant according to your distribution.
 For Windows, either use this command in WSL/WSL2, or look up the appropriate method here <https://www.gnu.org/software/gsl/>
 3. The GSL installation is not in the right location.
 To correct for this, go to phiRM_DCM.c and change all the headers of the form \<gsl/xxxx.h\> to just \<xxxx.h\>.
 That might help.
 Otherwise, look up how to do this.
+(A good starting point would be to look into your `/usr/local/include` for a folder called `gsl`)

 # Reminder

 This program is under development.
 In case if you find any issues, please let me know at my email address <samarthh@iisc.ac.in>.
 Please keep the Subject as \`Bug Report for phiRM'.
+You can also submit an issue on Github and I will try to solve it.